Xunius/python_convolution/README.md

 The way that *numpy* and *scipy* 's convolution functions treat missing values:

 * when missing is masked (data is `numpy.ma.core.MaskedArray`): I think the mask is just ignored.
-* when missing is represented as `numpy.nan`: any overlaping between the kernel and any NaN will create an Nan in the result.
+* when missing is represented as `numpy.nan`: any overlaping between an NaN with the kernel (even if it overlaps with a 0 in the kernel ) will create an NaN in the result.
 So if the data is 101x101 by shape, and there is an NaN at the center (`data[50,50]`), the kernel is 5x5 by shape, then the result will have a hole of NaNs at the center, with a size of 5x5.

 A relevant question on SO: https://stackoverflow.com/q/38318362/2005415